SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Optional requirements are prefixed by the ``@optional`` keyword as part of the protocol's definition.

-Optional protocol requirements can be checked and called with optional chaining, to cope with the fact that the requirement may not have been implemented by a type that conforms to the protocol.
+An optional protocol requirement can be called with optional chaining, to account for the possibility that the requirement was not implemented by a type that conforms to the protocol.
-For more on optional chaining, see :doc:OptionalChaining:.
+For information on optional chaining, see :doc:`OptionalChaining`.

 You check for an implementation of an optional requirement by writing a question mark after the name of the requirement when it is called,